swisspost/vertx-redisques/README.md

 * _filter=<regex pattern>_: Filter the queues for which the cumulated speed is evaluated

 The result will be a json object with the speed of the last measurement period calculated over all queues matching the given filter regex.
-Additionally the used measurement time in seconds is returned (eg. 60 seconds by default)
+Additionally, the used measurement time in seconds is returned (eg. 60 seconds by default)

 ```json